 Statutes of limitations are not always black and white—they can be tolled (a legal term for extended, basically) and the day from which they began to run is not always immediately apparent.
 The best way to learn the deadline you must file your lawsuit by is to consult an attorney.

 At Christensen Law, we can help you ascertain the applicable statute of limitations and help you weigh your options with regard to your prospective personal injury lawsuit in general.

 In addition to the deadline by which you must file your lawsuit, there may be other important dates or time periods that affect your claim.
 There may also be steps you should take soon so as to ensure that your lawsuit will be as successful as possible.

 If you think you have a case, or perhaps need some advice on how to proceed, we are here to help.
-You can contact us at (801) 303 – 5800, and our assistant can set up an appointment for you.
-All you have to do is pick up the phone, dial (801) 303 – 5800 and we will take care of the rest.
+You can contact us at 801-303-5800, and our assistant can set up a free consultation for you.
+You can also request a free consultation here.

 You may also email us at email@example.com to schedule an appointment if that is more convenient for you.